Designing Satellite Constellations with ModelCenter

 Computing accesses

 The ultimate goal of coverage is to analyze accesses to an area using assigned assets and applying necessary limitations upon those accesses.
-Now that your Coverage Definition () object is defined, compute the accesses.
+Now that your Coverage Definition object is defined, compute accesses by opening the Compute Accesses tool.

 1. Right-click Land_Cov () in the Object Browser.